-The Azulle Byte3 ($239) is a mini PC that lets you put a desktop in places you may not have thought a PC would go, like your home theater setup.
+The Azulle Byte3 Fanless Mini Desktop PC ($239) is a compact mini PC that lets you put a desktop in places you may not have thought a PC would go, like your home theater setup.
 A Windows PC with a fanless, silent design, it's perfect for streaming video and browsing online with your TV as the monitor.

 The Intel Apollo Lake Celeron processor inside offers a decent amount of processing power and the system, while small, offers room to grow with available user upgrades.
-If you've wanted to get a small desktop for use as a media center PC, the Byte3 is a capable and affordable option.
+If you've wanted to get the best mini PC for use as in a media center, the Byte3 is a capable and affordable option.

 The Byte3 is a compact desktop in the same vein as the Intel NUC, a desktop PC crammed into a small, square-shaped chassis.
 The mini PC weighs a scant 14 ounces and measures 5.6 in x 4 in x 1.5 inches, with a small Wi-Fi antenna attached in the back.
 It's similar, in some respects, to the Lenovo ThinkCentre M710q Tiny, which uses a compact square-shaped chassis and an external Wi-Fi antenna for better wireless performance.
 But inside, it's more akin to the Zotac Zbox Pico PI225, with an Intel Celeron processor and a fanless design that uses passive cooling to keep operations quiet.

 On the front of the chassis is a power button that glows blue when the unit is turned on, and a glowing blue stripe that adds some stylish flair to an otherwise basic black (or near-black) box.
 But if you look closely, you'll also see a small IR sensor in the bottom left corner.
 Azulle includes a remote control for the Byte3 that makes it easy to use the small system as a home-entertainment PC without having to get up off the couch or use a clunky wireless keyboard and mouse.